Vantiv/cnp-chargeback-sdk-dotNet/README.md

     Case Id:1288791001
 ~~~

-5) In Step 3, you tried our .NET SDK with the Sandbox.
+5) In Step 3, you've tried our .NET SDK with the Sandbox.
 Once you are registered to test with our Prelive environment, run the example with the following host (https://services.vantivprelive.com).

 ```c#
 using System;